prezi/changelog/README.md

 The default configuration values are in TODO link to settings.py.

-TODO: invalidate the prezi sentry dsn in stored in git history

 ## Considerations for running in production

  - Running under a WSGI server is highly recommended.
 This project uses the Flask framework, see their documentation for